Comet Interceptor: Development

 In 2019, Comet Interceptor has been selected as ESA’s new Fast-class mission.
 In June 2022, the mission was adopted by ESA during the Agency’s Science Programme Committee.
 In December 2022, ESA and OHB have signed a contract to move forward with the design and construction of the spacecraft.
 In 2023, the Estonian Space Office decided to support the development of OPIC, a camera system designed by the University of Tartu.
 In September 2024, MMA Space was selected to provide solar panels for the Probe B1.

 Construction

-In July 2024, the spacecraft's magnetometer boom was undergoing vibration testing In November 2024, the Probe B2’s structural qualification model passed all mechanical tests and was pronounced structurally sound.
+In July 2024, the spacecraft's magnetometer boom was undergoing vibration testing.
+In November 2024, the Probe B2’s structural qualification model passed all mechanical tests and was pronounced structurally sound.
 In December 2024, OHB Czechspace in Brno, Czechia assembled a testing article of the dust shield before transporting it to IABG test facilities in Germany.

 In May 2025, ESA received results of the Latvian project CI3D — photorealistic computer-generated images that will be used for testing the spacecraft's cameras under various conditions around the unknown target body.
 Redwire Corporation has also delivered the spacecraft's flight computer.

+In May 2026, SENER received the first flight models of the Dust Field & Plasma (DFP) instruments for the B2 probe from the Space Research Centre of Polish Academy of Sciences.